Contact us at Ealingunison@ealing.gov.uk

 Unison continues to consult with all schools- including special and secondary- to ensure that members health and safety is protected and that you are safe at work.

-Ealing Unison Branch officers will be in attendance at the Council and Trade Union Joint Committee tomorrow 10th June and will be pushing councilors including the Council Leader on their response to covid-19 and how best to support schools in Ealing during this time.
+Ealing Unison Branch officers were be in attendance at the Council and Trade Union Joint Committee on 29th September 2020 and will be pushing councilors including the Council Leader on their response to covid-19 and how best to support schools in Ealing during this time.

 Unison Short Statement- 11th May